Erics1337/social-brain-network/README.md

 ## Feature Wish-list
 - Group chat messaging
 - A personal journal feature for non-visible posts
-- Infinite scroll pagination

 ## The Social Brain Hypothesis and Dunbar's number
 https://youtu.be/zZF6vXMGBOw
 ## Started from tutorial by papareact:
 https://www.youtube.com/watch?v=a6Xs2Ir40OI&list=PLtisOZsxayjEC3ouCwhkTSG4twFqI7eo7&index=9&t=8517s

-## This Project Uses:
+## This Project Uses these libraries and technologies:
 + Tailwind
 + Headlessui - tailwind library for use with modal (Dialog, Transition)
 + Heroicons